MenuSlate/spree/doc/application/apis.md

 ### Invalid API Key
 `<%= headers 401 %> <%= json(:error => "Invalid API key ([key]) specified.") %>`

-## Rules
+## API Endpoint Rules
-The following are some simple rules that all Spree API endpoints comply with.
-1. All successful requests for the API will return a status of 200.
+1. All successful requests for the API will return a status of 200
-2. Successful create and update requests will result in a status of 201 and 200 respectively.
+2. Successful create and update requests will result in a status of 201 and 200 respectively
-3. Both create and update requests will return Spree\'s representation of the data upon success.
+3. Both create and update requests will return Spree\'s representation of the data upon success
-4. If a create or update request fails, a status code of 422 will be returned, with a hash
-5. containing an \"error\" key, and an \"errors\" key.
-The errors value will contain all ActiveRecord
-6. validation errors encountered when saving this record.
+4. If create or update request fails, a status code of 422 will be returned, with a hash containing an \"error\" key, and an \"errors\" key.
+The errors value will contain all ActiveRecord validation errors encountered when saving this record
-7. Delete requests will return status of 200, and no content.
+7. Delete requests will return status of 200, and no content
-8. Requests that list collections, such as /api/products will return a limited result set back.
+8. Requests that list collections, such as /api/products will return a limited result set back
-9. Requests that list collections can be paginated through by passing a page parameter that is a
-10. number greater than 0.
+9. Requests that list collections can be paginated through by passing a page parameter that is a number greater than 0
-11. If a resource can not be found, the API will return a status of 404.
+11. If a resource can not be found, the API will return a status of 404
-12. Unauthorized requests will be met with a 401 response.
+12. Unauthorized requests will be met with a 401 response

-## Customizing Responses
+## Customization: API Response
 If you wish to customize the responses from the API, you can do this in one of two ways: overriding the template, or providing a custom template.

 ### Overriding template